joelek/ts-autoguard/readme.md

 RecordType = OptionalWS "{" OptionalWS Type OptionalWS "}" OptionalWS
 ReferenceType = OptionalWS "@" Identifier
+StringType = OptionalWS "string" OptionalWS StringLiteralLetter = AsciiLetter or Digit or "_" or "-" StringLiteralType = OptionalWS """ StringLiteralLetter* """ OptionalWS
-StringType = OptionalWS "string" OptionalWS UndefinedType = OptionalWS "undefined" OptionalWS UnionBodyTail = OptionalWS "|" OptionalWS Type UnionType = OptionalWS "(" OptionalWS Type UnionBodyTail* OptionalWS ")" OptionalWS PrimitiveType = AnyType or BooleanType or NullType or NumberType or StringType or UndefinedType ComplexType = ArrayType or IntersectionType or ObjectType or RecordType or ReferenceType or UnionType Type = PrimitiveType or ComplexType
+UndefinedType = OptionalWS "undefined" OptionalWS UnionBodyTail = OptionalWS "|" OptionalWS Type UnionType = OptionalWS "(" OptionalWS Type UnionBodyTail* OptionalWS ")" OptionalWS PrimitiveType = AnyType or BooleanType or NullType or NumberType or StringType or UndefinedType LiteralType = StringLiteralType
-SchemaDefinition = ObjectType
+ComplexType = ArrayType or IntersectionType or ObjectType or RecordType or ReferenceType or UnionType Type = PrimitiveType or LiteralType or ComplexType SchemaDefinition = ObjectType
 ```